 Govt taking steps to check onion prices: FM

+"I must say, from 2014, I have also been part of some of the group of ministers, which monitored the ups and downs in onion markets.
+Sometimes when there was surplus of crop we have also facilitated by giving support to those people who want to export it.
+I have overnight past orders for helping with 5-7 per cent assistance for exporting," she said.
+Attributing shortage to low production, the minister said there are severe structural problems related to onions.

+"One is we don't have scientifically advanced methods of storing...So that is one of the things, so we need to have greater scientific storage facility for onions we have started working on it...then also to give better storage capacities within that region particularly around Lasalgaon," she said.
+She, however, mentioned, "I belong to a family which does not eat onion and garlic."

-She also said that due to the implementation of the direct benefit transfer scheme, the government has been able to save Rs 1.41 lakh crore in the last five years.
-The government plugged all loopholes through DBT and "all deals and middlemen have been eliminated from the system", she said.
+The minister also said that due to implementation of direct benefit transfer scheme, the government has been able to save Rs 1.41 lakh crore in the last five years by plugging loopholes.
+The government plugged all loopholes through DBT and "all dalals and middlemen have been eliminated from the system...How the DBT is making it to reach the actual workers and not dalal.
+No dalal no cheating.
+Money reaching to actual worker", she said.

+Talking about state of economy, the Finance said that the revenue collection has gone up as well as expenditure.
+At the same time, capital expenditure has gone up by 13.7 per cent, she added.

+With regard to infusion of capital in IDBI Bank, the minister said, the non-performing assets of the bank rose because of rampant loan largesse.
+To improve the health of the bank, she said, the government has infused Rs 21,157 crore while LIC pumped in Rs 21,624 crore since 2015.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)